Answered! Jump to accepted answer.

 Eg. Tout ce qu’il fait m’agace.
 Ithought that qui was not shortened before a vowel and it would be ´Tout ce qui il fait m’agace,

-This relates to:Tout ce qui, tout ce que = All, everything that -
+This question relates to:French lesson "Tout ce qui, tout ce que = All, everything that"

 You are correct in that "qui" is never shortened to "qu' " before a vowel.